ApocalypsjeNL/kinetic-battery-temperature-aging/README.md

 Python implementation of kinetic battery model (T-KiBaM) with addition of capacity loss.
 The project uses Python 3.11.2 with numpy and matplotlib.
 The model can be found in [kibam.ipnyb](./kibam.ipynb)

+If you want to run the model in Google Colab, you can use the [following link](https://githubtocolab.com/ApocalypsjeNL/kinetic-battery-temperature-aging/blob/main/kibam.ipynb)

 References
 ----------